 Ancient history provides us with incredible literature that has influenced authors for thousands of years.
 You and your students will enjoy trying to figure out which author references which piece of work.
 There are depths of wisdom from ancient authors just waiting to be plumbed.
 Plato wrote, “the goal of an education is to love what is worth loving.”

-This is the first of a four part series: Antiquity, Christendom, Modernity, and American History.
+This is the first of a four part series: Ancient History, Medieval History, American History, and Modern History.
 Each post has 15 to 20 pieces of literature that helped define this specific time period.
 The lists can also be used as a resource alongside Dave Raymond’s History series and many of these books and poems are included in our online lectures (British & World Literature and American Literature).